Sparse Autoencoders Reveal Interpretable and Steerable Features in VLA Models: Introduction

-However, we still do not have a firm grasp on how these large models work.
+We still do not have a firm grasp on how these large models work.
 As a result, most explanations for such brittleness are behavioral and anecdotal rather than rooted in analysis.
 Specifically, we currently lack the tools to understand which parts of the model encode transferable concepts or are memorizing the data, despite being able to observe failures.
-Drawing inspiration from the LLM community \cite{lan2024sparseSAE, gao2024scalingSAE, kramar2026building}, this work uses a set of tools for understanding the inner workings of learned models called mechanistic interpretability.
+Drawing inspiration from the LLM community \cite{lan2024sparseSAE, gao2024scalingSAE, kramar2026building}, this work employs mechanistic interpretability tools to understand the inner workings of learned models.
 Specifically, we leverage Sparse Autoencoders (SAEs), an unsupervised learning technique that disentangles superimposed representations by projecting dense activations onto a higher-dimensional sparse latent space.
-This technique is known to find highly interpretable features in LLM models \cite{cunningham2023SAEhighinterp}, and we show that this trend continues with VLAs.
+This technique is known for finding highly interpretable features in LLMs \cite{cunningham2023SAEhighinterp}, and we show that this trend continues with VLAs.

 In this work, we apply SAEs to the residual streams of VLA models.
 Crucially, we verify that steering individual features during inference can predictably modulate robot behavior.
 Empirically, we find that SAEs uncover an interpretable basis for VLA computation, including features aligned with motion primitives, task completion, and language-relevant semantics.
-We also observe that VLAs contain memorization features whose activation enforces task-specific action sequences, offering mechanistic evidence that supervised fine-tuning on small datasets can induce trajectory-level memorization rather than compositional skill learning.
 Our contribution is as follows: \begin{itemize} \item We propose a technique to extract \textbf{interpretable}, \textbf{general}, and \textbf{steerable} features from VLA models using Sparse Autoencoders.

 \item We propose several \textbf{generality quantification metrics} for SAE features using activation statistics on the fine-tuning data, without running any policy roll-outs.